treeverse/lakeFS/docs/reference/ACL-migration.md

 | **Admin**   | Admin              | \<Creation date> | All          |

-In the UI:

-![Groups page has a dropdown to edit permission for each group]( ../assets/img/ACL-groups-with-perms.png)

 ### The migration

 Upgrading the lakeFS version will require migrating to the new ACL authorization model